es335mathwiz/AndersonMoore.jl/README.md

      gensysToAMA(g0, g1, cc, psi, pi, div, varargin = "" ) =
 ```

-To run AMA, subsitute the gensys style inputs into the above command with the addition of string "ama" for the argument varargin.
+To run AMA, subsitute the gensys style inputs into the above command but substitute "ama" for the argument varargin.

 ## More